-It is also important to note that a zero percent return in 2007-08 would be sufficient to eliminate the current market surplus of \$183.9 million in the RPP.
+It is also important to note that poor investment returns in 2008-09 would increase the market deficit in the RPP significantly.

 Conclusions about Pension Financial Health

 RPP and SRA:

 When the pension contribution strategy was formulated in January 2004, it projected a market deficit for the RPP of \$236 million in 2005 and \$144.6 million in 2015.
 Since then, the University has contributed full current service costs and had made significant additional special payments well in excess of those required under legislation.